-As such, the mounting system and module installation and the electrical system will be considered together and the substation and gen-tie system will be considered separately.
+As such, the mounting and module system and the electrical system will be considered together, and the substation and gen-tie system will be considered separately.
 Likewise, the BESS will be considered separately.

-1. Whether mounting system, module installation and electrical collection system installation includes machinery and equipment used directly in producing electrical power?7
+1. Whether mounting and module system and the electrical collection system include machinery and equipment used directly in producing electrical power?
+12